WillCallahan/disney-scrapper/README.md

 ## Run

-Run the application using the local `lambda_handler` python file.
+You can run the application locally using the `lambda_handler`:

 ```shell
 python disney_scapper/lambda_handler.py